gladsonsam/freeshow-remote/README.md

 # FreeShow Remote

 A mobile remote app for [FreeShow](https://freeshow.app) presentation software, built with React Native and Expo.
+Not affiliated with FreeShow.

 ## Features